 Q. What cuvettes are available for the experiments?

 A. Low volume quartz cuvette is available for check out.
 Disposable polystyrene cuvettes are available at the instrument.
 “Disposable” multiuse folded capillary polystyrene cuvettes for size/zeta measurements are located by the instrument.
-Dip cell for zeta potential measurements of non-aqueous samples is available upon request.

 Q. What is the volume of the sample needed for measurements?